-SOURCE: VRS plan financial information and actuarial analysis.
+SOURCE: VRS CAFR and plan financial information.
 NOTE: Total actuarial value of assets attributable to each plan.
-Local plan size is the aggregate assets of all 593 plans for political subdivisions.
+Local plan size is the aggregate assets of all 598 plans for political subdivisions.
 State Employees Plan is larger than the local plans as measured by pension obligation.
-Income replacement shown is for State Employees Plan member retiring at age 65 with \$55,000 average final compensation and 30 years of service.
+Income replacement shown is for State Employees Plan member retiring at age 65 with 30 years of service.
 VRS also administers eight defined contribution plans.
 Optional retirement plans for higher education faculty, political appointees, and school superintendents may be selected in lieu of a VRS defined benefit plan or hybrid plan for members in those occupations.
 The Commonwealth 457 and Virginia 401(a) Cash Match plans are available to most state employees, and some local employees, for supplementing their defined benefit plan.
 The Hybrid Retirement Plan's defined contribution component is only open to hybrid plan members.
-About 302,000 state and local employees and about 13,000 higher education employees participate in one or more defined contribution plans.
-The plans held total assets of \$4.4 billion as of September 30, 2017.
+State and local employees hold about 365,000 defined contribution plan accounts, and higher education employees hold about 11,000 defined contribution accounts.
+The eight defined contribution plans administered by VRS held total assets of \$5.0 billion as of September 30, 2019.
 Assets of defined contribution plans are individually owned and held separate from the VRS trust fund.
 The defined contribution plans are administered by private companies under contract with VRS.
 These companies charge participants for the investment management and account administration services they provide.
 Defined contribution plans at a glance